This article was last updated by on

 The DIY might need enrichment from a balanced fertilizer (10-10-10) once every month during spring but less during winter.

-The Anthuriums undergo dormancy in winter so ceasing the fertilizer or limiting it to once in two months prevents overfertilization.
+Since, Anthuriums undergo dormancy in winter, ceasing the fertilizer or limiting it to once in two months prevents overfertilization.

-Pro Tip: You can also use rice husk, pine barks, charcoal, vermiculite, dried grass, etc to make the soil light and porous.
+Pro Tip: Use rice husk, pine barks, charcoal, vermiculite, dried grass, etc as sustainable alternative to make the soil light and porous.

 4. Potting and Repotting

-Generally, any potting material fits Anthurium wendlingeri, but better to choose a terracotta pot to save the time of faster repotting.
+It is better to choose a terracotta pot for Anthurium wendlingeri to save the time of faster repotting.

-The ideal pot size for growing Anthurium wendlingeri is 5-8 inches or a pot that is about 2 inches large than the diameter of the root ball.
+The ideal pot size for growing Anthurium wendlingeri is 5-8 inches or a pot that is about 2 inches large than the diameter of the root ball, perfect for supporting proper drainage and helping maintain the temperature.

 Start by watering the plant a day before repotting, and gently remove the wendlingeri from the old pot using gardening gloves.